eliphatfs/typhon/README.md

 - More rigorous type checking

 ## Caveats
-- The `while` statement does not support an `else` clause when transpiling.
 - Augmented assignment (eg. `a += 1`) will be translated into `a = a + 1`, so inplace functions like `__iadd__` are never called.
 - Operators do not fallback at the moment. `NotImplemented` is not supported.